 Although ophthalmologists receive similar training, it’s important to do some research before you choose a surgeon and clinic.
 There is a lot of skill and precision required in laser eye surgery, so choosing someone you can trust is a must!
 We’ve written an article on our ophthalmologist, Dr. Andrew Logan, who happens to be New Zealand’s first LASIK and SMILE eye surgeon with over 20 years experience.
 Have a read if you would like to learn more about Dr. Logan and his experience.

 And finally, the service a patient receives can vary between clinics.
 Choosing a clinic that prioritises patient satisfaction is a must.
 Laser eye surgery can seem quite daunting, which is why we ensure our patients are guided through the process and feel comfortable and supported every step of the way.

-There you have it – laser eye myths dispelled!
+There you have it – laser eye surgery myths dispelled!

 Hopefully we have set the record straight with these laser eye surgery facts.
 If you have any other questions, get in touch – the team would love to help.
-You can also come in for a free laser suitability assessment, where our technician can talk you through any concerns.
-Our Wellington laser eye surgery clinic isn’t our only location, we have clinics in Hawkes Bay and Nelson and we operate on patients from all over New Zealand.
+You can also have a free laser suitability assessment, where our technician can talk you through any concerns.
+Our Wellington laser eye surgery clinic isn’t our only location, we also have clinics in Hawkes Bay and Nelson and we operate on patients from all over New Zealand.

 SMILE ® and VisuMax ® are registered trademarks of Carl Zeiss Meditec.